 Periodontal therapy refers to treatment options available for managing or eradicating the oral bacteria that cause gum disease.
+It is one of the dental services we offer to the public in Dunnellon, FL.
 Gum disease is a progressive bacterial infection that can cause damage to the gums, teeth, and even bone tissue in the jaw.

 Caught early, gum disease can be effectively treated.
 Left untreated, gum disease can develop into periodontitis and begin to cause complex oral health conditions such as tooth loss and bone deterioration.

 Dunnellon dentist Dr. Carter Perkins has over 30 years of experience diagnosing and treating varying stages of periodontal disease.
 Routine dental checkups allow Dr. Perkins to identify the earliest signs of gum disease development.

 Early diagnosis can prevent future damage to the health of the teeth, gums, and jaw bone.
 Dr. Perkins performs a thorough visual periodontal screening at every routine dental check-up, helping his patients to prevent and manage periodontal disease.

 Do your gums bleed when you brush or floss?

 Bleeding gums are the most noticeable sign that gum disease has begun to progress.
 Gum disease often goes undiagnosed until it has started to damage the health of the gums and teeth.
 Other signs of gum disease to be aware of are:

 Loosening of teeth